ecleel/hijri/README.md

 ## Supported Ruby versions

-This library aims to support and is [tested against][travis] the following Ruby
+This library aims to support and is [tested against](https://travis-ci.org/ecleel/hijri) the following Ruby
 implementations:

 * MRI 1.8.7